fescobar/allure-docker-service/README.md

 ## FEATURES
 Allure Framework provides you beautiful reports for testing.
-For using this tool is necessary to have a server.
-You can have this server running on Jenkins or when you want to see the report locally you have to install the server on your machine or you have to run extra commands.
+For using this tool it's required to install a server.
+You could have this server running on Jenkins or if you want to see the reports locally you need run some commands on your machine.
 This work results tedious, at least for me :)

-For that reason this docker container allows you to see the reports updated simply mounting your `allure-results` directory in the container.
-Each time that appears new results (generated for your tests), Allure Docker Service will detect those new results files and will generate automatically a new report (optional: generate report on demand), what you can see refreshing your browser.
+For that reason this docker container allows you to see updated reports simply mounting your `allure-results` directory in the container.
+Every time appears new results (generated for your tests), Allure Docker Service will detect those new results files and it will generate a new report automatically (optional: generate report on demand), what you will see refreshing your browser.

-It's useful even for developers who wants to run your tests locally and want to see what were the problems during regressions.
+It's useful even for developers who wants to run tests locally and want to see what were the problems during regressions.

 ## USAGE
 ### Generate Allure Results